 ITC lawyers side with Qualcomm

 Attorneys representing the U.S. International Trade Commission (ITC) have issued statements supportive of Qualcomm’s claims regarding Apple’s alleged patent infringement, according to a report from Reuters.
-It is important to note that this trial is just getting started, however.
+It is important to note that this case is just getting started, however.
 The ITC attorneys are only acting as advisers and the judge overseeing the trial is not required to follow the ITC’s advice.
-That being said, judges do take the ITC’s opinions’ seriously, so this is a blow to Apple’s case.
+That being said, judges do take the ITC’s opinions’ seriously, so the ITC statements are is a blow to Apple’s case.

 Qualcomm is now facing a $1.2 billion fine from antitrust regulators in Europe after investigations revealed that Qualcomm had been paying Apple to use its chips over chips from competitors.
 The practice reportedly began in 2011 and ended in 2016, and included baseband chips that controlled network connectivity and 4G LTE signals.